mmtorni/HamLTE/README.md

 # HamLTE
 Open source 4G LTE (EUTRAN) software radio implementation for radio amateurs.

+For the radio amateur related parts, also see the OH2TI club LTE base station project page (in Finnish) at <https://prkele.prk.tky.fi/w/index.php/HamLTE>

 The project consists of:
  * Simplified LTE specifications suitable for radio amateur use
  * Adaptations of LTE to HAM bands (called HamLTE) and narrow bandwidths